rootslab/syllabus/Readme.md

      * as argument the result object from the command encoding.
      *
      * NOTE: It is useful to automatically enqueue or write
      * an encoded command to a socket.
-See example.
-     */
+     * See usage example in Spade code: https//github.com/rootslab/spade */
     , wrap : function ( Function wrapper ) : Boolean